UnleqitDEV/merian-quake/README.md

 ## Usage

 Copy you maps into `res/quake` (the id1 folder), or specify a custom path.
+Copy a blue noise texture into `res/blue` or specify a custom path.
 Then compile and run:

 ```bash